 Carnivores in Yellowstone National Park

 Carnivores in Yellowstone National Park represent one of the most fascinating and vital components of the ecosystem, shaping the balance of prey populations and maintaining the natural order of the landscape.
 These predators are not just symbols of wilderness, but keystone species that play a pivotal role in sustaining ecological health.
-Yellowstone, often referred to as the “Serengeti of North America,” provides one of the last remaining strongholds for large carnivores in the United States, offering them vast tracts of protected land, abundant prey, and relatively undisturbed habitats.
+Yellowstone provides one of the last remaining strongholds for large carnivores in the United States, offering them vast tracts of protected land, abundant prey, and relatively undisturbed habitats.

 List of Carnivores in Yellowstone National Park